ngwelch/uwbeamer/README.md

 I suggest just making a copy of the template directory for each presentation.
 The files are not very big.
-There is a cleaner ways to use the template, but this is good enough for a first pass.
+There are cleaner ways to use the template, but this is good enough for a first pass.

 The example file has the CSSS logo on the title page.
 The stats logo is also in the graphics directory.